jsnmrs/jasonmorris/pages/home.md

 ## Hi, I&rsquo;m Jason.

-A surprising number of folks who go by the same name.
+A surprising number of folks go by the same name.
 Their friends email me all the time.

 I wrote my first bit of HTML in a Notepad window sometime in 1998 and never stopped.